Last updated on February 27, 2025

 Drizzt Do'Urden | Illustration by Tyler Jacobson

 I’ve suffered this problem more than once.
-EDH decks take up a lot of space and you’re probably gonna be moving them around all the time.
-Whether you’re going to a LGS or to your friend’s house, you need a way to take your decks with you without your cards getting scattered all around and—god forbid—lost.
+EDH decks take up a lot of space and you’re gonna move them around all the time.
+Whether you go to a MagicCon, an LGS or to your friend’s house, you need a way to take your decks with you without your cards getting scattered all around and—god forbid—lost.
 Even if you don’t move them much, you still need to keep them in order.

 There’s a lot of storage options for your cards.
 More so when it comes to deck boxes.
 Some are unnecessarily expensive, but sometimes that extra buck can make a huge difference.